 - Colleges and Universities

-To collect performing arts royalties, you need to register with a Performing Rights Organization (PRO).
+To collect performance royalties, you need to register with a Performance Rights Organization (PRO).
 In the U.S., you have a few options, but you can only choose one to register your work with.
 Because a “public performance” involves the composition, these organizations represent songwriters, not recording artists.

 The 3 main ones in the United States are: